 If you have somewhere to hide from the wind, great, do it.
 That’s why more and more people decide to work in garages.
 Garages, when made and prepared for auto detailing, are outstanding.
 Check my unique ideas for your auto detailing garage here.

-I hope that I helped you with some mistakes you’re potentially doing when washing your car.
-Above are the most common mistakes people are doing, and that’s why I wrote those.
+I hope that I helped you with some mistakes you’re potentially making when washing your car that make the car look dirty again.